-- We recommend that the induction becomes compulsory for all students as this will help with learning support and the students benefiting further from the affordances of the learning platform.
-There is a positive long term impact on students if they complete compulsory induction activities in the beginning of their studies as this has good chances of reducing the level of support by administrative teams.
-This is particularly relevant for DL/e-learning students. - We recommend that staff professional development around distance and online learning becomes part of a professional accreditation programme.
-The use of microcredentials for reward and recognition is worthy of exploration - We recommend that online interaction is further developed by the use of technologies such as virtual or augmented reality and computer simulations and serious games. - We recommended that further attention is given to enhancing the interactive elements in the programme's online platform to provide personalised feedback to student input (automated or tutor generated). - We recommend that innovative assessment practice (e.g., use of open book or open world exams) continues after the pandemic as it is more suitable for this mode of delivery.
-The assessment strategy for this programme could be further enhanced by exam format design that puts further emphasis on critical reasoning and where any multiple choice questions, however small the percentage assigned to them are randomised and are drawn from a database of exam questions. - We recommend a convergence of approaches and an alignment between the programmes in relation to the conventional and the e-learning delivery).
+- A significant percentage of grades in assessment (50%) is linked to the final exams in the programme, taking place in examination centres.
+An option would be to think about diversifying further the assessment and include alternative forms of assessment, such as project-based work. - Recognition of prior learning is offered to candidates of both programmes.
+And there is a process in place at the university of taking prospective students through this.
+This is important in a programme in this discipline. - We recommend that the blended learning induction becomes compulsory for all students as this will help with learning support and the students benefiting further from the affordances of the learning platform.
+There is a positive long term impact on students if they complete compulsory induction activities in the beginning of their studies as this can reduce needs for support by administrative teams. - We recommend that staff professional development related to learning and teaching becomes part of a professional accreditation programme (the award of a certificate of attendance might not be a strong motivation for permanent and particularly adjunct staff).
+The use of microcredentials for reward and recognition is worthy of exploration. - Further attention should be given to enhancing the blended learning interactive elements in the programme's online platform to provide personalised feedback to student input (automated or tutor generated).
+We did not see any examples of that. - We recommend that innovative assessment practice (e.g., use of open book exams) continues after the pandemic.
+The assessment strategy for this programme could be further enhanced by exam format design that puts further emphasis on critical reasoning and where any multiple choice questions, however small the percentage assigned to them are randomised and are drawn from a database of exam questions. - We recommend a convergence of approaches and an alignment between the programmes (conventional and e-learning delivery).
 This will benefit both cohorts.
-Approaches that could achieve this would be adopting a flexible approach, allowing the students to move from the conventional to the e-learning programme and vice versa.
+Approaches that could achieve this would be adopting a flexible approach in allowing the students to move from the conventional to the e-learning programme and vice versa.